-Bougainvillea is one of those plant genera which you didn’t know you needed until you’ve seen one.
-Throughout most of America, you’ll find people growing bougainvillea in pots.
+Bougainvillea is an evergreen perennial that is one of those plant genera you didn’t know you needed until you’ve seen one.

-However, in the warmest climates, these plants are often used as attractive security, privacy hedge, or protective fencing.
+However, in warm climates experiencing full sun, these plants are often used as attractive security, privacy hedges, trellis climbers, or protective fencing.

-There’s no denying the appeal of these South American shrubs, vine, or trees and their wide variety of colors, even if the experts can’t agree on just how many species there are.
+There’s no denying the appeal of these year-round shrubs, woody vine, or trees and their wide variety of colors in South America, even if the experts can’t agree on just how many species there are.

-Of course, the big concern with any ornamental plant, especially those which can be grown indoors, is whether or not Bougainvillea is poisonous or toxic.
+Of course, the big concern with any ornamental plant, especially those that can be grown indoors, is whether or not Bougainvillea is poisonous or toxic.

 Related: Details on Bougainvillea Plant Care